katabana/distributed_systems/RabbitMQ/README.md

 ```linux
 python2 doctor.py
 ```
-When a new doctor is started you will be asked for his id.
+When a new doctor is started, you will be asked for his id.
-Then you can order new examination by providing the type of examination and next the patient's name.
+Then you can order new examination by providing the type of an examination and next the patient's name.

 **Start a new technician:**

 ```linux
 python2 technician.py
 ```
-When a new technician is started you will be asked for his two specialisations.
+When a new technician is started, you will be asked for his two specialisations.

 **Start the admin:**
 ```linux